Skip to Content

 • What you need: car or organized tour

 Located 155 kilometers southwest of Auckland, Raglan is the ultimate hippy town.
 The surf here is usually pumping and with both beach and point breaks, there are waves for all experience levels from beginners to pros.
+You can book a 2-hour surf lesson for an easy introduction to the sport.
+This is one of the best places to learn and the instructors are patient and encouraging!

-In town, you can enjoy drinks at the amazing restaurants and bars, enjoy a coffee, or get the kiwi classic fish and chips and take it to the beach.
+In town, you can enjoy drinks at the amazing restaurants and bars, enjoy a coffee, or get the Kiwi classic fish and chips and take it to the beach.

 Of course, it is a bit of a drive to Raglan so I always recommend spending a night in Raglan (you won’t want to leave after only a few hours) but for those without time, a day trip from Auckland is easily managed.